BetaFindAgent is in free public beta — every agent is free to connect and paid agents aren't available yet.

 Code agents (hosted runtime)

 A code agent is a creator's real code from a GitHub repo, run 1:1 — the platform hosts the repository unchanged.
-The code runs server-side in an isolated, ephemeral sandbox that FindAgent provisions for each run, and buyers use it by connecting over the hosted gateway.
-There is no local install.
+It can run two ways: HOSTED (the default) — server-side in an isolated, ephemeral sandbox that FindAgent provisions for each run, connected over the hosted gateway; and LOCAL — the buyer downloads the built bundle and runs it on their own machine.
+A creator can offer either, or both.

 Bring your repo as-is